DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/what-you-could-teach/maths.md

   Tax-free bursaries of $bursaries_postgraduate_maths$ or scholarships of $scholarships_maths$ are available for eligible trainee maths teachers.</p>
 description: |-
     Find out how to become a maths teacher, including what you'll be teaching and what funding is available to help you train.
-subcategory: What to teach
-navigation: 5.46
-navigation_title: Maths
-navigation_description: Find out how to become a maths teacher and show children the importance of maths in everything we do.
 layout: "layouts/minimal"
 colour: pastel yellow-yellow
 image: "static/images/content/hero-images/maths.jpg"